AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 C++ provides different ways to deal with this problem (to de detailed in the next section):
 - Introduce a third template parameter for the return type.
 - Let the compiler deduce the return type.
-- Declare the return type to be the “common type” of the two parameter types.
+- Declare the return type to be the "common type" of the two parameter types.

 ##### Template Parameters for Return Types